gagibran/udemy-java-the-complete-java-developer-course/README.md

 ### Switch statement

-When we have multiple conditions to be met, it can get messy very easily if we use if-else statements.
+When we have multiple **single** conditions **that test for a constant** to be met, it can get messy very easily if we use if-else statements.

 We can use switch statements instead.
 It's more readable and easier to understand what's going on the code.